lcc2207/scalr-cli-import/README.md

 /opt/scalr-server/embedded/bin/php /opt/scalr-server/embedded/scalr/app/bin/move-server.php --server-ids=ID1,ID2,ID3 --farm-role-id=YYYY
 ```
 IMPORTANT:
-- Servers must be agentless to migrate
+- Servers must be agentless to migrate.
-- Servers can only be migrated within the same environment
+- The Environment Id, Cloud Platform, CloudLocation, and OS should be equal for the farm role source and destination.
-- You can only migrate to a running farm
+- You can only migrate to a running farm.